yannbellot/free-framer-components/README.md

 # Framer Booster

-**Utiliser les composants gratuits Framer Booster pour étendre les fonctionnalités de Framer :**
+**Use the free Framer Booster components to extend the functionality of Framer :**